Boise State vs. San Diego State College Basketball Game Preview

 Boise State corrects a lot of small things.

-It does not reverse the ball, it rotates the ball well, it hits its free throw, and it keeps scoring enough on the board.
+It does not reverse the ball, rotates it well, it hits its free throw, and it keeps scoring enough on the board.
 It is not a consistently good shooting team, but it does find ways to build points.

-For all the strong work of San Diego State, it dishonors a whole ton.
+For all the strong work of San Diego State, it dishonors the entire ton.
 This is what Boise State needs.

 The Broncos shoot and make more free throws than anyone in the Mountain West. but …